-Contractors who come onto TEI property or into contact with students (or families) are made aware of and must agree to follow all relevant TEI safeguarding concerns and policies.
+Contractors who come onto TEI property or into contact with students (or families) must be supervised or made aware of and must agree to follow all relevant TEI safeguarding concerns and policies.
 They must be made aware of whom to contact in the event of a concern.

-If any contractor has an extended student-facing/family-facing role, then the TEI should ensure that the contractor has received the safeguarding training required for a TEI employee in such a role.
+If any contractor has an extended student-facing/family-facing role, then the TEI should ensure that the contractor has received the safeguarding training required for a TEI employee in such a role.25

-8.7 Training, supervision, induction, review (ref 7.7)
+8.7 Training, supervision, induction, review (ref 7.7)26